methylene/sym/README.md

 ## Permutations for Java

-Permutation are objects that encapsulate certain operations on arrays and lists, such as sorting, shuffling, swapping two elements, or [moving](http://methylene.github.io/sym/current/com/github/methylene/sym/Permutation.html#move%28int,%20int%29) an element.
+Permutations are objects that encapsulate certain operations on arrays and lists, such as sorting, shuffling, swapping two elements, or [moving](http://methylene.github.io/sym/current/com/github/methylene/sym/Permutation.html#move%28int,%20int%29) an element.